Best things to do in Kona town and the west side of the Big Island (updated 2021)

 With almost perfect weather year round minus state wide storms and rain patters, Kona is the favorite destination for Hawaii and those looking for sun and fun with a lot of cool attractions and activities tossed in.
 Winter time is the busy timeframe, but it also is the wet season throughout Hawaii so weather patterns are not as predictable.
 But the spring to fall season is fantastic with blue skies, little clouds and nice hot weather, but not too scorching hot for everyone to enjoy being outdoors or explore the Kona area in general.

-Here’s what to do and see in Kona
+Here’s some fun and cool things to do and see in Kailua Kona

 An amazing snorkel experience at Kahalu’u

 One of the best things to do in Kona, the marine sanctuary at Kahalu’u is fantastic and this family friendly beach is the perfect spot to do have an amazing snorkel experience just outside of town.
 The beach park has a life guard, full public bathrooms, food trucks and even volunteers that share their aloha about water safety and protecting the fish and corals in this protected bay.
 Check out more details to visiting Kahalu’u beach park here for information, parking and best times to visit.

 Experience the manta rays

 There are a few spots around Kona area that manta rays go feeding and the best way to see them is with a tour outfitter that schedules mostly nightly snorkel and diving experiences that really deliver an amazing experience.
 One of the most thrilling experiences to do in town and experience this amazing marine life in their aquatic ballet – you’ll remember this as a highlight to your trip to West Hawaii Island.